maxrmorrison/pypar/README.md

 respectively.
 All times are given in units of seconds.
 These objects also define equality checks via `==` and casting to string with `str()`.

-To access a word or phoneme at a specific time, use `alignment.word_at_time` or `alignment.phoneme_at_time`.
+To access a word or phoneme at a specific time, pass the time in seconds to `alignment.word_at_time` or `alignment.phoneme_at_time`.

-To retrieve the frame indices of the start and end of a word or phoneme, use `alignment.word_bounds` or `alignment.phoneme_bounds`.
+To retrieve the frame indices of the start and end of a word or phoneme, pass the audio sampling rate and hopsize (in samples) to `alignment.word_bounds` or `alignment.phoneme_bounds`.

 ##### Saving an alignment